Kaiwhakahauora/Ringa Toi Mamati

 - television studios

-- digital effects companies that create commercials, TV shows, TV and film credits and music videos
+- digital companies that create commercials, TV shows, TV and film credits and music videos

 - publishing companies.